Ceasing to Look After a Child

 The Child in Need Plan should be subject to Review (see Child In Need Plans and Reviews Procedure, Reviews of Child in Need Plans) to ensure the Plan remains relevant, appropriate and required or whether it should be 'stepped down' to an Early Help Plan.

-See also Leaving Care and Transition Procedure.
+See also: Leaving Care Service Procedure.

 An Eligible Young Person is someone who is: